Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

     - name: custom-pipeline-config-volume
       mountPath: /usr/local/tomcat/shared/classes/alfresco/extension/transform/pipelines/
 ```
-> Form Kubernetes documentation: Caution: If there are some files
+> From Kubernetes documentation: Caution: If there are some files
 in the mountPath location, they will be deleted.

 ### Configure a custom rendition